 Each student is entitled to only one diploma for each completed degree.
 An exception may be made if you have lost your original diploma or it has been damaged.

 How do I order a replacement diploma?

-To order a replacement diploma you must have a written, notarized request that states why you need a new diploma.
-If you are coming in person to request a replacement diploma a notarized request is not needed, but you will need to bring a government issued ID.
-Otherwise in the request please include the reason a replacement diploma is needed, degree program enrolled, how the name should be printed on the diploma and an address where the diploma should be mailed.
+To order a replacement diploma, complete our online request form.
+Please be sure to include the reason a replacement diploma is needed, degree program enrolled, how the name should be printed on the diploma and an address where the diploma should be mailed.
 Replacement diplomas can be obtained if someone lost or damaged their previous document.
 If the diploma is still in your possession, you will need to return the damaged diploma to our office before the replacement is sent.
-There is a $25.00 fee for a replacement diploma.
-Checks can be made out to SUNY Upstate Medical University with “replacement diploma” in the memo.
 The process can take an average of 8-12 weeks.